 3. Work with whatever deep sense(s) of inadequacy they harbor, reducing the drive to succeed in unhealthy ways.

-4. Help us understand that it is okay, and in fact necessary, to ask for help when we need it (which is often!).
+4. Help them understand that it is okay, and sometimes necessary, to ask for help when they need it (which is often!).

-5. Help us identify and work through our grief in healthy ways.
-Make us understand that what you can't feel, you can't heal - that if we can feel it, we can release it.
+5. Help them identify and work through grief in healthy ways.
+Make your clients understand that what you can't feel, you can't heal - that if we can feel it, we can release it.

-6. Practice is particularly necessary for men to incorporate new learning, so help us to find and create opportunities for this.
+6. Practice is essential for men to incorporate new learning, so help them to find and create opportunities for this.